-During every term, we will visit our outdoor cabin and field for our weekly ‘Wonderful Woodland’ nature morning.
+Every term, we will visit our outdoor cabin and field for our weekly ‘Wonderful Woodland’ nature morning.
 We will be looking at food preparation and learn about hygiene in our weekly Fun Food mornings sessions.
 The children will regularly use the balance bikes and a range of motor skill activities to develop both their fine and gross motor skills.
 Our weekly PE lessons will include learning a variety of skills such as climbing, balancing, throwing and catching, along with working in a team.
-Over time, we hope for all children to grow in confidence as well as gaining an understanding about how to keep safe.
+Over time, we hope for all children to grow in confidence as well as gaining an understanding about how to keep safe using our equipment.
 Throughout every topic, all the children have opportunities to extend their learning in all EYFS areas of learning.

 Autumn Term (Part 1)

 Wellbeing and Communication

 We know that starting school can have a mixture of emotions, so the first few weeks we will spend time ensuring all children feel happy and settled into their new routine.
 This will help children feel safe, secure in their environment, and ensure an understanding of everyday procedures.
 Our timetable will include many activities involving name games, social activities and time to explore all the different areas inside and outside.
 As mentioned above, we will plan weekly activity days including ‘Wonderful Woodland’ inspired by Forest schooling, where children will explore our lovely school grounds looking at plants/trees, and visit the cabin.
 ‘Fun Food’ sessions will be a dedicated day to follow instructions, and make a hot or cold dish, including looking at foods from different cultures.
 We hope this will promote and encourage children to use good communication skills, and learn new exciting vocabulary.